sameer05515/unit-testing-playground/example-base-05/prem-resume/about-myself.md

 I have also worked to configure SQS message queue in AWS.
 Also I have created AWS step function to run SQS.
 Also written utility to read SQS topic programmatically.

+worked as Team Lead for 3 years and successfully delivered new functionality for implementation of NSDL/CDSL Edis 3rd party Resful web services in shubhweb application.

+Worked in more than 16 projects having different technology stacks.

+Worked for development of api to migrate data from legacy database to target database using java concurrent API in minimum time.

+Good exposure of cloud services with AWS

 ---